 For example, before I brush my teeth in the morning (current habit) I will meditate (new habit) for 3 minutes.
 I’ve discovered the personal ritual I have set up for myself has helped put me in the right mindset and offset any morning procrastination.

-Another great reason to create a morning ritual it is to avoid mental fatigue.
+Another great reason to create a morning ritual is to avoid mental fatigue.
 We only have a certain amount of energy and willpower when we wake up each morning, and it slowly gets drained away with decisions.

 I shared in my Sunday Success System how you can better manage your energy so that you’re making the most of your morning energy for your hardest tasks.